mouneeshwarip/Flip-and-Match-Memory-Game/README.md

    - When the user matches all pairs, ends the game prematurely, or when the time runs out, the "Play Again" button will appear, allowing players to restart the game.

    ![Playagain_button](assets/images/playagain.png)
+## Resubmission Notes

+   - My original deadline was 05.10.2024, but I faced several challenges, including deployment issues and technical difficulties.
+I requested an extension, but unfortunately, I received delayed responses.

+   - Despite these setbacks, I continued working diligently on my project.
+I have addressed the areas mentioned in the assessment feedback, made frequent commits with detailed messages, and even resolved some issues that were previously unfixed.

+   - As a mother and a working professional, I have had to manage multiple responsibilities, which impacted my ability to meet the original deadline.
+I kindly request that you consider my circumstances and grant an assessment of my project.
+I have worked hard to ensure all feedback has been implemented and resolved.

+   - Thank you for your understanding and consideration.

 ## Game Play